Before we dive right into the Audio Technica ATH M40x vs. Sennheiser HD 280 Pro, grab a snack, sit back and relax

 Both the Sennheiser HD280 and Audio Technica ATH M40x are good headphones in their own right, but very different in a lot of ways.

 After a few other purchases, including the Audio Technica ATH M50, I was curious to try out the Sennheiser HD280 Pro.
-I liked the sound okay, but it was a bit flat for my tastes, as I really didn’t need a mixing headphone at the time.
+I liked the sound, okay, but it was a bit flat for my tastes, as I really didn’t need mixing headphones at the time.
 I eventually gave it away, but I do believe it’s still a remarkable headphone for reference purposes.

 I also ended up purchasing the M40x in 2017.
 It’s a great entry-level headphone with a slight emphasis on bass but flies mostly under the radar because of the M50x.
 While the 50x’s sound signature is a little more for pure listening enjoyment, the 40x boasts a relatively balanced sound with more emphasis on mixing and mastering.